lifesaver0129/CS302-Operating-System/Notes/README.md

-# OS FInal Review
+# OS Final Review

 ## What is an os

 Special layer of software that provides application software access to hardware resources

 * Convenient abstraction of complex hardware devices
 * Protected access to shared sources